fanf2/qp/notes-dns.md

 indexes, because packets can be up to 65535 bytes long, and name compression allows names to be widely scattered.

-A domain name can have at most 127 labels (1 byte length plus 1 byte contents for each label, plus one byte root terminator).
+A domain name can have at most 127 labels not counting the root (1 byte length plus 1 byte contents for each label, plus one byte root terminator).
 Each label can be up to 63 bytes.

 This means an byte in a name can be indexed using 7 + 6 = 13 bits with a fixed radix, which fits inside the spare space in the branch node.